 One of the patients, James Keane, age 70, was at Mercy Hospital for a laparoscopic ventral hernia repair.
 After the routine surgery was complete, Keane was kept in the hospital overnight to recover.
 The next morning, however, he began to show signs of systemic inflammatory response syndrome.

-These symptoms, a high fever and quick pulse, should have prompted his medical staff to inform a physician, but they did not.
+These symptoms, a high fever, and a quick pulse should have prompted his medical staff to inform a physician, but they did not.
 Only on the following day did James Keane receive exploratory surgery, at which time they discovered a hole in his bowel.
 He died only hours after the surgery.

 While waiting for exploratory surgery, the lawsuit states that Ellen Feeney did not receive intravenous fluids, antibiotics, or tests for septic shock.
 Considering the patient’s recent abdominal surgery, the suit argues that the nurses failed to provide proper care and did not attempt to rehydrate Ellen Feeney.
 During the surgery, a hole was found in her small bowel.
 Ellen Feeney died from septic shock and organ failure.